Artificial hip joint (Hip-Tep): Which are the most important risks?

 Treatment

-• Medicine therapy: NSAID (non -steroidal anti -rheumatics) such as ibuprofen or special medications such as bisphosphonates can inhibit the formation of bone.
+• Drug therapy: NSAIDs (non-steroidal anti-inflammatory drugs) such as ibuprofen or specific medications such as bisphosphonates can inhibit bone formation.

-• Surgical removal: If the ossification is very pronounced, it can be removed surgically.
+• Surgical removal: If the ossification is severe, it can be surgically removed.

-Over time, wear or loosening of the implant can occur.
+Over time, the implant may wear out or loosen.
 This can have both mechanical and biological causes.

-• Abriting particles: abrasion of plastic, metal or ceramic components can lead to an inflammatory reaction that reduces the bone.
+• Abrasion particles: Abrasion of plastic, metal or ceramic components can lead to an inflammatory reaction that breaks down the bone.

-• Bone loss (osteolysis): Inflammatory processes, the bone can break down around the prosthesis.
+• Bone loss (osteolysis): Inflammatory processes can cause the bone around the prosthesis to break down.

-• Mechanical stress: False loads or inadequate anchoring can loosen the prosthesis.
+• Mechanical stress: Incorrect loading or insufficient anchoring can loosen the prosthesis.

 Symptoms of a prosthesis loosening